Nested Symmetric Polar Codes: Introduction

 Polar codes \cite{ArikanMain} have been commercialized in the \ac{5G} standard \cite{polar5G2018}.
 Due to their good performance in the short block-length regime and the availability of low-complexity, fast decoding algorithms, it is likely that also 6G communication systems employ polar codes as one of their main error-correcting codes \cite{rowshan2024channelcoding6g, proceedings2024trends}.

 A particularly promising decoding approach is \ac{AED} \cite{rm_automorphism_ensemble_decoding, pilletPolarCodesForAED}.
 It exploits the rich symmetry group of polar codes \cite{polar_aed} to decode in a highly parallelizable fashion, enabling significantly reduced decoding latency and complexity compared to \ac{SCL} decoding \cite{Kestel2023URLLC}.
 However, for useful symmetries to be available, tailored code design has to be applied.
 While such codes individually exist for almost all practical parameters in the short to medium block-length regime \cite{pillet2023distribution}, for applicability in flexible wireless communication standards, a single unified description of a family of polar codes suitable for \ac{AED} is desirable \cite{bits2023unified}.
 In particular, the polar code standardized in \ac{5G} is characterized by a nesting property \cite{Korada2010optimal}, that allows to derive codes with different lengths from the same sequence, making it flexible in both length and rate \cite{polarDesign5G}.
 The design of such nested polar codes turns out to be a difficult problem and hence, previous work often resorted to machine-learning-based methods \cite{Huang2019NestedReinforcement, Li2021LearningNested, ankireddy2024nestedtransformer}.

-To construct polar codes for \ac{AED}, previous work focused on the scenario where a desired symmetry group is predefined.
-For example, \cite{pillet2022AEDdesign} proposes a method to iteratively refine a code design until the desired symmetries are obtained.
-A more direct methodology is proposed in \cite{ShabunovPredefinedAutomorphisms}, which is extended to rate-compatible sequences in \cite{Geiselhart2023ratecompatible}.
-However, the restriction to a predefined symmetry group limits the degrees of freedom in designing the code and almost certainly results in compromises in the error-correcting performance.
-Moreover, a construction of a family of nested polar codes suitable for \ac{AED} has not been yet proposed.